New Historical Perspectives on Ageing and the Life Course

 - What are the broader implications of this kind of work for developing further knowledge and understanding of the role of historical approaches to the study of human health, disability, disease, minds and bodies?

-Confirmed keynote speakers include Dr Sarah Falcus (University of Huddersfield) who has published widely on the manifestations of ageing and older age in contemporary fiction, and Dr Hyung Wook Park (Nanyang Technological University, Singapore) whose historical research explores the relationship between gerontology and changing social perspectives of ageing in the first half of the twentieth century.
+Our keynote speakers were Dr Sarah Falcus (University of Huddersfield) who has published widely on the manifestations of ageing and older age in contemporary fiction, and Dr Hyung Wook Park (Nanyang Technological University, Singapore) whose historical research explores the relationship between gerontology and changing social perspectives of ageing in the first half of the twentieth century.

 Interdisciplinarity in Practice: Medical Humanities Research Workshop for PGRs